mikietechie/gocurrenciesapi/README.md

 3. Structuring the code.
 Unlike Django, Angular and Nest JS.
 Golang Gin does not give you a predifined way to structure the project.
 In my journey to learn Go I met way to many structures and I ended up confused.
 I tried to take the best from all of them.
 4. Lack of time, I did not have enough time per day to dedicate to this project.
 I work 8 hours a day as a Python Backend Developer.
 (I work on peripheral services only, because I cannot understand properly the language used in my city of residance)
 5. *I had no one to give me feedback as I was developing this system.
 I have 4 years of experience in developing production grade Python JavaScript software, but I have always worked under the watch of an alpha male, a senior software engineer, a 10x developer, a seasoned developer.
 Truth be told the people who hold these titles have invaluable experience, they know everything, they have seen everything.*
+6. It looks like I do not clearly understand how Go Contexts work.

+## Conclusion

+The name is Mike, Mike Z.